Unique Mini Greenhouses

 - Plastic container greenhouses.
 For other greenhouse ideas, all you need to do is search through your kitchen.
 You can turn plastic egg cartons, plastic soda bottles, and even plastic rotisserie chicken containers into seedling greenhouses.
 The bottle can be hanged and the rotisserie and egg carton containers can sit on an end table.

 Bonus: USB Greenhouse.
 If you work in a cubicle that doesn’t get sunlight, consider a tech-powered, mini greenhouse.
 It fits on your desk and is powered by your computer.
-This egg-shaped design is discontinued, but you can find ideas and plans to make your own.Tags: DIY crafts, gardening tips, make your own mini greenhouse, mindful living, mini greenhouses
+This egg-shaped design is discontinued, but you can find ideas and plans to make your own.Tags: DIY crafts, gardening tips, make your own mini greenhouse, mindfulness, mini greenhouses